sumearthb/central-valley-farm-aid/README.md

 1. Where can rural farmers go to sell their products in nearby farmers' markets?

-2. What non-profit organizations can help rural farmers sell their products based on location and crops grown?
+2. What non-profit organizations can help rural farmers sell their products based on location?

 3. How can the farmers get started or receive assistance in selling their crops?